 The final straw occurred one evening in May 1996 when Sherman was outside with three of his dogs.
 When he noticed a blue orb darting around in the field near the ranch house, he urged his dogs to go after it.
-The dogs chased and barked at the orb as they followed it into some thick brush.
-Sherman heard them make three terrible yelps and when he called for them they didn’t respond.
+The dogs chased and barked at the orb, following it into some thick brush.
+Sherman heard them make three terrible yelps, and when he called for them, they didn’t respond.
 The next morning when he went to look for the dogs, he found only three round greasy lumps with what appeared to be a scorched spot.
 The dogs were never seen again.

-After two years of these terrifying events, the family began to publically speak out.
-The first claims about the strange claims about unusual events at the ranch first appeared in the Salt Lake City, Utah Deseret News, and later in the alternative weekly Las Vegas Mercury as a series of articles by journalist George Knapp.
+After two years of these terrifying events, the family publicly spoke out.
+The first claims about strange claims about unusual events at the ranch first appeared in the Salt Lake City, Utah Deseret News and later in the alternative weekly Las Vegas Mercury as a series of articles by journalist George Knapp.

-The Shermans planned to sell the property, however, before they got the chance, Robert Bigelow, a millionaire businessman, a believer in ufology, and founder of the National Institute for Discovery Science, offered to by the property after he read about the events in the newspaper.
+The Shermans planned to sell the property; however, before they got the chance, Robert Bigelow, a millionaire businessman, a believer in ufology, and founder of the National Institute for Discovery Science, offered to buy the property after he read about the events in the newspaper.

 Bigelow bought the ranch for $200,000 contingent on a non-disclosure agreement with the Shermans, who agreed not to talk further about the events on the ranch.
-He then began to establish a compound with high-tech sensing equipment, PhD-level field investigators, scientists, and a security detail which guarded the property 24 hours a day.
-The investigators were tasked with collecting evidence, interviewing witnesses, and searching for explanations.
+He then began establishing a compound with high-tech sensing equipment, PhD-level field investigators, scientists, and a security detail that guarded the property 24 hours a day.
+The investigators collected evidence, interviewed witnesses, and searched for explanations.

-In the next several years, $22 million were spent on the program, which investigated reports of unidentified flying objects and was run by a military intelligence official, Luis Elizondo from the Pentagon.
-The shadowy program was largely funded at the request of Harry Reid, the Nevada Democrat who was the Senate majority leader at the time and who has long had an interest in space phenomena.
+In the next several years, $22 million were spent on the program, which investigated reports of unidentified flying objects and was run by a military intelligence official, Luis Elizondo, from the Pentagon.
+The shadowy program was largely funded at the request of Harry Reid, the Nevada Democrat who was the Senate majority leader at the time and has long been interested in space phenomena.
 He was was also a longtime friend of Robert Bigalow.

-This information, however, was not publically known at the time, until it was released by the New York Times in 2017.
-When the story broke, a Department of Defense official confirmed the government-funded program and Senator Harry Reid admitted his complicity.
+However, this information was not publicly known until it was released by the New York Times in 2017.
+When the story broke, a Department of Defense official confirmed the government-funded program, and Senator Harry Reid admitted his complicity.

-Today, parts of the study remain classified and the Department of Defense has never officially acknowledged the existence of the program, but, interestingly, it does admit that the program was shut down in 2012.
+Today, parts of the study remain classified, and the Department of Defense has never officially acknowledged the program’s existence.
+Interestingly, it does admit that the program was shut down in 2012.

-In the meantime, the ranch was sold for the rumored amount of 4.5 million in 2016 to Adamantium Holdings.
-Bigalow’s company then disbanded its security team, but it was quickly replaced by the new owners.
+In the meantime, the ranch was sold to Adamantium Holdings for the rumored amount of 4.5 million in 2016.
+Bigalow’s company disbanded its security team, but the new owners quickly replaced it.

-That same year, the Hicken Ranch Road, a Uintah County public road, which bisected the Skinwalker Ranch, was illegally gated.
-Later that year, a representative of ranch owner Adamantium Real Estate, approached the county for a road vacation, claiming rampant trespassing issues led the owners to make the road private.
+That same year, the Hicken Ranch Road, a Uintah County public road that bisected the Skinwalker Ranch, was illegally gated.
+Later that year, a representative of ranch owner Adamantium Real Estate approached the county for a road vacation, claiming rampant trespassing issues led the owners to make the road private.
 The request was granted, there is no access to the property today, and gates block the entrance with large warning signs.